jbsf2/process-tree/README.md

 <!-- MDOC -->
 <!-- INCLUDE -->

-`ProcessTree` is a module for navigating the process ancestry hierachy.
+`ProcessTree` is a module for navigating the Elixir process ancestry hierachy.

 ## Motivation